mmvs1985/java-bootcamp/README.md

 2. [Introduction to REST](https://www.youtube.com/watch?v=YCcAE2SCQ6k)

-## Practice:

-1. Create a shopping cart API spec by:
+## Practice: create a shopping cart API spec by

  1. Using GET, POST, PUT and DELETE HTTP methods
- 1. Defining the URL for each request
+ 2. Defining the URL for each request
- 1. Defining the corresponding headers
+ 3. Defining the corresponding headers
- 1. Defining the corresponding payload for each request and response
+ 4. Defining the corresponding payload for each request and response

 ## Commit: